Nintendo Switch Price And Release Date Revealed, ‘Zelda: Breath Of The Wild’ Makes Launch

-The hybrid Nintendo Switch hybrid portable and home console was revealed in more detail Thursday night during a livestream on YouTube and Twitch.
+The Nintendo Switch hybrid portable and home console was revealed in more detail Thursday night during a livestream on YouTube and Twitch.
 Pricing, release date, and features were all announced.
-The biggest feature might just be the Joy-Con controllers which manages to combine the motion controls of the Wii with more traditional controls and the range of games announced, including the launch date for The Legend of Zelda: Breath of the Wild.
+The biggest feature might just be the Joy-Con controllers which manage to combine the motion controls of the Wii with more traditional controls and the range of games announced, including the launch date for The Legend of Zelda: Breath of the Wild.

 Each Nintendo Switch package will come with the console, two Joy-Con controllers and grip, the docking station, an HDMI cable, AC adapter, and wrist straps.
 Nintendo will offer two different versions of the console, one with colored controllers and one without.

-Interestingly, the Nintendo Switch online service will start out as free until the fall 2017.
+Interestingly, the Nintendo Switch online service will start out as free until the fall of 2017.
 It will then become a paid service.
 Details on pricing and service will be announced at a later date, but smartphone compatibility was announced.
 What that means for the console is unclear.

 For those not interested in online play, owners can connect with up to seven other Nintendo Switch consoles for local play.